 B. Issue an order (1) prohibiting Level 3 from assigning NPA/NXXs in local calling areas other than the local calling area where the ISP Server is physically located, (2) requiring that Level 3 cease its misuse of such telephone numbering resources, and (3) requiring that Level 3 properly assign telephone numbers based on the actual physical location of its customer’s ISP Server;

-C. Issue an order that the parties’ ICA does not require any compensation for Level 3’s VNXX traffic;
+C. Issue an order that the parties’ ICA does not require Qwest to pay any compensation to Level 3 for Level 3’s VNXX traffic;

 D. Direct Level 3 to follow the change of law procedures contained in its interconnection agreement with Qwest to implement the Core Forbearance Order;